 The agencies will assert jurisdiction over non-navigable tributaries of TNWs where the tributaries are "relatively permanent waters" (RPWs), i.e. tributaries that typically flow year-round or have continuous flow at least seasonally (e.g., typically 3 months).
 A wetland that directly abuts an RPW is also jurisdictional.
 If the aquatic resource is not a TNW, but has year-round (perennial) flow, skip to Section III.D.2.
-If the aquatic resource is a wetland directly abutting a tributary with perennial flow, skip to Section III.D.4.
+If the aquatic resource is a wetland directly abutting a tributary with perennial flow, fill out Section III.D.2 and Section III.D.4.